Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Introduction

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=10pt] \item We introduce an innovative framework to automatically construct counter-commonsense benchmarks from the ground up.
-This platform allows the flexible definition of conflict categories and QA formats, facilitating the large-scale creation of conflict samples with minimal human effort. \item We present \benchmark, a pioneering diagnostic benchmark specifically designed to evaluate vision-knowledge conflicts at the commonsense level in MLLMs.
-The benchmark is meticulously validated by human experts to guarantee the quality of data. \item We perform extensive experiments on nine representative MLLMs, uncovering critical insights into model performance and the underlying mechanisms of the conflict.
-Leveraging these insights, we propose a novel Focus-on-Vision (FoV) prompting as an effective solution to significantly minimize vision-knowledge conflicts in MLLMs. \end{itemize}
+Our main contributions are summarized below: \begin{itemize}[leftmargin=10pt] \item We introduce an innovative framework to automatically construct counter-commonsense benchmarks from the ground up.
+This framework allows the flexible definition of conflict categories and QA formats, facilitating the large-scale creation of conflict samples with minimal human effort. \item We present \textsc{ConflictVis}, a pioneering diagnostic benchmark specifically designed to evaluate the commonsense level vision-knowledge conflicts in MLLMs.
+The benchmark is meticulously validated by human experts to guarantee the quality of data. \item We benchmark nine representative MLLMs and evaluate the effectiveness of several improvement methods in addressing conflicts.
+Through this analysis, we demonstrate the significance of the vision-knowledge conflict. \end{itemize}